cotraak/Weather_REST_API/REST.md

-Created a docker hub account and then logged into docker with the docker hub account Commands to login to docker: sudo docker login -u alekhya315
+Created a docker hub account and then logged into docker with the docker hub account Commands to login to docker: sudo docker login -u cotraak
 And then the prompt asks for the user to enter the account password.
 And then the login is succeeded if the password is given correctly.